abinit/abinit/doc/tutorial/eph4zpr.md

     The directory with the precomputed files must be located in the same working directory in which you will be executing the tutorial.

-The |AbiPy| script used to perform the DFPT part is available here:
+The |AbiPy| script used to executed the DFPT part is available here:

 {% dialog tests/modules_with_data/MgO_eph_zpr/run_zpr_mgo.py  %}